SnapLib/npm-fs/README.md

 - ### build

-The [`build`][3] directory contains all output of various build and generator tasks.
+The [`build`][3] directory contains the output of all build and generator tasks.
 For instance, the output of compiling/transpiling source code and generating source code doc comment documentation and test reports is outputted to this directory.

 - ### docs